 Protective of others.

 Flying monkeys is a term that comes from the wizard of oz, or abuse by proxy.
-Flying monkeys are people who have usually been manipulated by the narcissists’ tactics, into believing the narcissist lies and then unwittingly help the narcissist punish the real victim, thinking they are helping a genuine person when in reality they are causing further harm to the person who actually needs help and support.
+Flying monkeys are people who, through the narcissists’ tactics, have usually being manipulated into believing the narcissists lies and then unwittingly help the narcissist punish the real victim, thinking they are helping a genuine person when in reality they are causing further harm to the person who actually needs help and support.
 Flying monkeys can be the narcissists’ friends, family or work colleagues.
-They can also be the victims’ friends family or work colleagues that the narcissist manipulates onto their side, the narcissist can also bring authority’s onto their side to further abuse to the victim, many a narcissist will drag a victim through the court systems if they can.
+They can also be the victims’ friends, family or work colleagues that the narcissist manipulates onto their side.
+The narcissist can also bring authority’s onto their side to further abuse to the victim.
+Many a narcissist will drag a victim through the court systems if they can.

-When one of both parents have narcissistic traits, the scapegoat usually has some form of instinct, yet not sure what, I’ve spoken to a few who even though it was only emotionally abused, often remember thinking negative thoughts about abuse as they grew, without being able to connect them, they just knew something wasn’t right, yet as a child that’s all they know so can not understand themselves.
+When one of both parents have narcissistic traits, the scapegoat usually has some form of instinct, yet not sure what.
+I’ve spoken to a few who, even though it was only emotionally abused, often remember thinking negative thoughts about abuse as they grew.
+Without being able to connect them, they just knew something wasn’t right.
+Yet, as a child, that’s all they know, so they can not understand themselves.
 A young child can not see/understand/ or know; most adults don’t until they learn about NPD.
-Young children might sense they are not loved or feel violated in some way, yet often blame themselves, as they get all the blame from those around them, especially the parents.
+Young children might sense they are not loved or feel violated somehow, yet often blame themselves, as they get all the blame from those around them, especially the parents.

 As the abuse is highly addictive, the dopamine released for those highs and the cortisol from the stress of the lows means our body’s become addicted, often than searching through life to fulfil that addiction in other ways.